Nicole McLaughlin – Owner

-Nicole McL first came to yoga in search of way to ease stress and anxiety.
-As her practice advanced, not only did she gain more of a sense of calm, but also noticed that yoga’s physical and spiritual benefits were transforming many areas of her life, both personal and professional.
+Nicole first came to yoga in search of way to deal with anxiety.
+As she continued to practice, not only did she gain more of a sense of calm, but she also noticed that yoga’s physical and spiritual benefits were transforming many areas of her life — both personal and professional.
 That’s what inspired her to teach.
-She completed her 200-hour certification with Pink Lotus Yoga in Lakewood and continues to seek ways to learn and grow, both as a teacher and practitioner.
+In 2015, Nicole earned her 200-hour certification with Pink Lotus Yoga in Lakewood, and she recently completed her 300-hour training with Dianne Bondy, with a focus on accessibility, special populations, and social justice & equity.
+She continuously seeks ways to learn and grow, both as a teacher and practitioner.
 Nicole believes that yoga is for everybody and that everybody’s yoga journey is personal.
-She seeks to offer a safe and fun environment for others to develop their own practice and discover yoga’s life-changing benefits for themselves.
-Away from the mat, she’s an actor, singer, French cooking enthusiast, die-hard KISS fan, and dreamer.
+She seeks to offer a safe and fun environment for others to develop their own practice and connect with their community.
+Away from the mat, she’s a wife, caregiver, dog & cat mom, and cool aunt.
+She’s a fierce pit bull advocate, sometimes theater artist, die-hard KISS fan, and dreamer.

 Amanda R. Howland